MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 To determine whether the audience association is bid only or target and bid, use the *TargertSetting* field of an [Ad Group](../bulk-service/ad-group.md).
 The setting is applicable for all audiences associated with the ad group, including but not limited to remarketing lists.

 #### <a name="bulk-sunset-content"></a>Content Ad Distribution
 The Content ad distribution is no longer supported in Bing Ads, and the *Content Bid*, *Content Network*, and *Search Network* fields of an [Ad Group](../bulk-service/ad-group.md) are removed from version 12.
 The ad distribution is effectively determined by the campaign type e.g., Search or Audience campaigns.
+The *Search Bid* field of an [Ad Group](../bulk-service/ad-group.md) is renamed *Cpc Bid*.

 Likewise the *Campaign Type* value of the corresponding [Campaign](../bulk-service/campaign.md) is updated from *SearchAndContent* to *Search*.